If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 Another incredible historic landmark is Savannah’s First African Baptist Church.
 The church was first organized in 1773, meaning it’s older than the United States!

-Pricing varies by the type of cruise and meal served, but ranges from about $25 – $65 per person and includes a meal.
+Pricing varies by the type of cruise and meal served.

 Visit Tybee Island Beach